DJrizzley/literature/novels/moby_dick.md

 into slabs, and piled away like joists for building houses.

-CHAPTER 75.
-The Right Whale’s Head—Contrasted View.
+# CHAPTER 75.
+The Right Whale’s Head—Contrasted View

 Crossing the deck, let us now have a good long look at the Right Whale’s head.